riife/craftinginterpreters/book_zh/scanning.md

 <div class="design-note">

-## Design Note: Implicit Semicolons
+## Design Note: Implicit Semicolons 隐藏的分号

 Programmers today are spoiled for choice in languages and have gotten picky about syntax.
 They want their language to look clean and modern.
 One bit of